kuanrcl/MySQL_Test_Drive/Lab4/Readme.md

-# Working with JSON documents
+# Test Drive 4: Working with JSON documents

 Javascript Object Notation (JSON) document is the de-facto data structure used in most of the mobile and web application these days
 MySQL supports JSON documents natively in the database engine leveraging all the enterprise database engine functions such as transaction control, replication, backup, etc